 - 2 teaspoons vanilla bean paste or vanilla extract

 - flaky sea salt I love Maldon

-- 1. Spray an 8-inch square pan with cooking spray then line with parchment paper so that two two ends extended over two edges of the pan.
+1. Spray an 8-inch square pan with cooking spray then line with parchment paper so that two two ends extended over two edges of the pan.
+Spray the parchment with cooking spray also.
 Set aside.
 Prepare a small bowl of water with a few ice cubes and set aside.